JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_5.md

 The following is a description of Maya, or worldly love :—

-On her forehead is a frown,! her look is sour,
-Bitter is her speech, rude her tongue ;
+On her forehead is a frown,[^40] her look is sour, Bitter is her speech, rude her tongue ;
 She is ever hungry, she thinketh God is distant _and seeth her not_.
 Such a female hath the one God created.